gocnpan/kubo/docs/config.md

 > [!IMPORTANT]
 > We are in the progress of [rolling out AutoNAT V2](https://github.com/gocnpan/kubo/issues/10091).
-> Right now, by default, a publicly diallable Kubo provides both V1 and V2 service to other peers,
+> Right now, by default, a publicly dialable Kubo provides both V1 and V2 service to other peers,
 > but only V1 is used by Kubo as a client.
 In a future release we will remove V1 and switch client to use V2.

 Default: `enabled`